Frequently Asked Questions About Investing

 - Will I get a return?

 There are no guarantees of a return.
-Crowdfunded impact investing is risky and many startups fail, meaning your initial investments could be lost.
+Crowdfunded impact investing is risky and many projects and startups fail, meaning your initial investments could be lost.

 - Can I cancel my investment for a refund?